 These cookies are easy and great to make.
-They have a chewiness and a crispiness to them, that make them so moorish.
+They have a chewiness and a crispiness to them, that make them so moreish.
 The warmth of ginger comes through and is delightful with a cup of tea!
-If you’re not a big fan of ginger replace with another dried fruit and a pinch of cinnamon or nutmet.
-Or just use the Spice Yard’s BAKING (WINTER) SPICE BLEND
+If you’re not a big fan of ginger replace with another dried fruit and a pinch of cinnamon or nutmeg.
+Or just use the Spice Yard’s Winter Spice Blend

-I’ve put my twist on this by adding the Baking/Winter spice blend (not just for Winter!). .
+I’ve put my twist on this by adding the Winter spice blend (not just for Winter!).
 Suggestions for other dried ingredients are: milk/dark/white chocolate chips; dried fruits like raisins, sultanas, apricots, cranberries; peanuts (unsalted), flaked almonds, chopped nuts, hazelnuts.

 - 350 g self raising flour

 - 1 tsp bicarbonate soda

 - 1/2 tsp Winter Spice Blend